joker-b/kbImport/README.md

                P1090545.MOV
                AVCHD
 </pre>

+<b>MetaData:</b> kbImport just moves files around, it doesn't assign metadata.
+For pictures, I use the 'AllMine' script within Photoshop, which can be found at https://github.com/joker-b/PhotoshopScripts

 <b>Variations:</b> In the case of the Pix directory, the "rw2s" subdirectory is optional -- it was created by
 kbImport when convrting .RW2 format files to .DNG.
 If DNG wasn't applied, then the .RW2 files would be in the primary